Rajatdcrust/Rajatdcrust/README.md

 - 👋 Hi, I’m @Rajatdcrust
-- 👀 I’m interested in ML,data structures,c++,python
+- 👀 I’m  a software engineer
-- 🌱 I’m currently learning ...ML
 - 📫 How to reach me rssrajatsharma@gmail.com

 <!---